xieyuheng/inner/persons/sussman/2009-propagation-networks.md

 > and our truth maintenance machinery operates on partial information
 > by design.

+> On the other hand, contradictions are not quite like the other kinds
+> of partial information, because we chose to make them have a global
+> effect: we wanted our system to stop computing things in a given
+> worldview immediately, as soon as it discovered that worldview to be
+> contradictory anywhere.
+We must therefore do some work to treat
+> contradictions a little specially.
+This work is a consequence of our
+> particular choice of making the worldview global.

 TODO 完成这里的实现。

 ## 4.4 Dependencies Improve Search